shawn-dsz/toy-robot/readme.md

 Check out the [Demo](http://robosim.surge.sh)

-## Remarks
+## Thoughts

-The purpose of the project is to solve the Toy Robot puzzle described.
-I am aware FOUC is obvious but have chosen to ignore it for this project.
-However, a simple I can resolve this is by by splitting out the css from ```app.bundle.js```.
-Since this is not the purpose of this project.
-I have written the app with minimal CSS and DOM manipulation, but paid attention to architect the JavaScript logic in a long term scalable manner.

-There is passing 29 unit test that validate the solution works.
+The project has been developed in an object-oriented way, as requested in the brief*.
+I have used a test driven approach (TDD), writing my unit test first before implementation.
+I have written the unit tests with Mocha testing framework and [Chai's](http://chaijs.com/) expect assertion style.
+There is passing 27 unit test that validate the solution works.

-###### Classes
+Following object-oriented principals I have modelled the problem space using the following classes:

 - ```Table``` - defines the size & validity of robot moves
 - ```Robot``` - keeps track of where it is on the board
 - ```Parse``` - verifies that user input is valid; does not contain business rules.
 - ```commands``` - acts as a type class to resolve user Input
 - ```directionResolver``` - defines the rules for moving left or right

+The purpose of this project is to solve the Toy Robot puzzle described.
+I have not spent too much time optimizing the UI.
+I am aware FOUC is obvious but have chosen to ignore it for this project.
+However, one simple way I can resolve this is by by splitting out the css from ```app.bundle.js```.
+I have written the app with minimal CSS and DOM manipulation, but paid attention to architect the JavaScript logic in a long term scalable manner.

+**Since, the brief stated that object-oriented principal (OOP) is to be used; I have not architected the solution using functional programming (FP).* In retrospect, if free to choose the engineering paradigm, I would implement it using Redux.
+This is because Redux helps you manage state in a single predictable state container.
+Which makes it easy to reason about with increasingly complex state changes.

+###### Development workflow
+I have used Webpack to help me have a fast & smooth development workflow.
+I configured webpack so that on any code it checks my ESLint rules, runs unit test, builds & servers my project in the browser.
+This setup allowed my to get constant instantaneous iterative feedback while maintaining code quality.

 ## Usage